raystack/frontier/docs/docs/concepts/architecture.md

 ## Overall System Architecture - Shield as an Authorization Service

 Shield can be used as an authorization service using the `check` API.
-Currently, we just have permission to check over an individual resource, i.e.
+Currently, we just allow to check permisison over a single resource, i.e.
 `can a USER do an ACTION on this RESOURCE`.

 ![Overall System Architecture Authorization](./shield-authorization-architecture.png)